dotnet/AspNetCore.Docs/aspnetcore/tutorials/getting-started-with-swashbuckle.md

 ## Add and configure Swagger middleware

-Import the following namespace to use the `Info` class:
+Import the following namespace to use the `OpenApiInfo` class:

 [!code-csharp[](../tutorials/web-api-help-pages-using-swagger/samples/2.0/TodoApi.Swashbuckle/Startup2.cs?name=snippet_InfoClassNamespace)]